THE SA WRITERS’ COLLEGE

 For Emerging Writers in South Africa

 This competition is to acknowledge excellence in creative writing in the Short Story genre.
-The contest is open to any emerging writer residing in South Africa.
+The contest is open to any emerging writer residing in South Africa who has had fewer than four stories/articles published in any format (print or digital).

-- First prize: An Apple iPad plus entry into one of our short courses
+- First Prize: R 5 000.00 plus entry into one of our short courses

 Top two entries will be published on our college site and the top five winners will receive individual editorial comments on their submitted works.